Shekyl Stats

 Confidential Transactions

-Hide transaction amounts while maintaining verifiable integrity through cryptographic range proofs.
+Hide transaction amounts while maintaining verifiable integrity through Bulletproofs+ range proofs.

 Anonymity Network Support

 Shekyl integrates support for Tor and I2P anonymity networks.
-The design maximizes the privacy of transaction sources by broadcasting them over an anonymity network, while using IPv4 for other node communication to resist surrounding-node (sybil) attacks.
+The design maximises the privacy of transaction sources by broadcasting them over an anonymity network, while using IPv4 for other node communication to resist surrounding-node (Sybil) attacks.

 Transaction Routing